HodaSalah550/Sonnen_Battery_Time/README.md

 - Aggregates hourly data
 - Flags hour with highest grid feed-in

+## 🧱 Built With
+- Python 3.10
+- pandas
+- Docker

 ## 🚀 How to Run

 ### Clone the Repo